ant0nee/complex/README.md

 # complex
 This file is a java class that allows you to do arithmetic with complex numbers.

+# running on command line
+If you run the application on command line, it will let you type calculations and it will print out the answer.
+Type "help" to get a list of commands.

 # usable methods
 Complex add(Complex arg)
 * adds two complex numbers together